 Heavy metal detox is a complex process that can come with side effects and should only be attempted under the supervision of a qualified Naturopath or Nutritionist.

-If you have any questions or would like support navigating Heavy Metals, Testing, and Heavy Metal Detoxing please book your Complimentary Consult with Annette today.
+If you have any questions or would like support navigating Heavy Metals, Testing, and Heavy Metal Detoxing please book your FREE Discovery Chat with one of our practitioners today by visiting our team here.

 Not ready to ask your Naturopath yet?
 Check out our do-it-yourself educational and supportive health programs, like our Gut Repair program, instead.